oceanprotocol-archive/OEPs/7/README.md

 as an attribute associated to the ```DidAttributeRegistered``` event.
 Because the did and key are indexed parameters of the event, a consumer in any supported web3 language, could filter the ```DidAttributeRegistered``` events filtering by the DID and the key named **"provider"**.

+A DDO pointing to a DID could be resolved hierarchically using the same mechanism.

 This is an example in Javascript using web3.js:

 ```javascript